lucaa6i/expo-open-ota/eoas/README.md

-# EOAS (Expo-Open-OTA Support)
+# EOAS (Expo Open Application Services)

-EOAS (Expo-Open-OTA Support) is a powerful helper package designed to simplify the setup and update publication process for the [expo-open-ota](https://github.com/axelmarciano/expo-open-ota) project.
+EOAS ((Expo Open Application Services) is a powerful helper package designed to simplify the setup and update publication process for the [expo-open-ota](https://github.com/axelmarciano/expo-open-ota) project.

 ## Quick Start